dsf-test-organization/AncBowl_LakeEvals/README.md

 # AncBowl_LakeEvals

-A template for how to organize a very simple project.
-For large projects an R package is probably more appropriate.
+A template for how to organize a very simple project where only a few scripts are needed to get the job done.
+Much of the layout was taken from the following:

 * Guide to simple layout above: https://nicercode.github.io/blog/2013-04-05-projects/
-* Guide to R package organization: http://www.carlboettiger.info/2012/05/06/research-workflow.html
+* Guide to R package organization: https://peerj.com/preprints/3192/